Your Quick Answer:

 If the videos are failing to get uploaded to your Instagram account, you can fix the issue by clearing the cache data of the Instagram application.
 App’s working gets interfered with when the cache data gets accumulated too much.
 You can clear the cache data and then restart the Instagram application to upload the video again.
 It would solve the issue of uploading.

-- Why Won’t Instagram Let Me Like Posts
+- Why Is Instagram Not Letting Me Like Posts: FIXED

-- How To Know If Someone Deactivated Or Deleted Their Instagram
+- How To Know If Someone Deleted Their Instagram